Best Toaster Oven of 2021

 Breville Smart Oven Air

-For those that want the highest performing, most versatile cooking appliance for their countertop, the Breville Smart Oven Air is the clear choice.
-It offers more cooking functions than almost any other oven on top of providing field-leading baking performance and nearly unparalleled temperature accuracy.
+For those that want high performance and versatility, the Breville Smart Oven Air delivers on both fronts.
+It offers more cooking functions than most competing ovens, on top of providing field-leading baking performance and temperature accuracy.
 These capabilities include slow cooking, dehydrating, and air frying, amongst others.
-It's also easy to manage and use all of those different functions thanks to a large display screen and intuitive control panel.
-Toast may seem like a bit of an afterthought considering the Smart Oven Air's impressive resume, but the final product is excellent.
+Thanks to a large display screen and intuitive control panel, it's easy to manage and use all of those different functions.
+Considering the Smart Oven Air's impressive resume, toast may seem like a bit of an afterthought, but the final product is excellent.

 The only real downsides to the Smart Oven Air are its price and its size.
-Those extra features push the price well above that of most competitors, and the large footprint can make it feel like a bit of a space-hog on smaller countertops.
-However, it's likely cheaper and certainly space-saving when compared to getting a separate oven, dehydrator, slow cooker, and air fryer.
-If you're going to take advantage of all the Smart Oven Air offers, we certainly think it's worth the cost and counter space.
+All of the extra features push the price well above that of most competitors, and the large footprint can make it feel like a bit of a space-hog on smaller countertops.
+If you're going to take advantage of all the Smart Oven Air has to offer and have some spare counter space, it's definitely worth considering.

 Read review: Breville Smart Oven Air